kastman/hcpcommon/README.md

 ## Counterbalance Loading

-For the paradigm of differeing stim lists counterbalanced across returning months: assume you have a csv or excel formatted so that the months are listed across the top in columns and the orders are listed as rows:
+For the paradigm of differing stim lists counterbalanced across returning months: assume you have a csv or excel formatted so that the months are listed across the top in columns and the orders are listed as rows:

 |     | Month 1 | Month 2 | Month ...
 12 |
 | --- | ------- | ------- | ------------ |